pdewacht/oberon-risc-emu/README.md

 * Keyboard and mouse
   * OK.
 Note that Oberon assumes you have a US keyboard layout and a three button mouse.
+  * The left alt key can now be used to emulate a middle click.

 * Display
   * OK.
 You can adjust the colors by editing `sdl-main.c`.